Careers at the Chestnut School

 Our Reason for Being

 We connect people with plants and the earth through teaching about herbalism and the empowerment of bioregional herbal medicine.
-These connections are foundational for a sense of place and, in turn, nurture a reverence and responsibility for the health of the planet.
-Through a kinship with one’s community, we hope to inspire our students to actively work toward social and racial justice, and reducing health care disparities.
-Through our educational materials, social media, community giving, scholarships, and partnerships, we champion social justice, women’s rights, LGBTQ+ rights, anti-racism, equity, and measures and practices that promote planetary health.
+These connections are foundational for a sense of place and, in turn, nurture a reverence and responsibility for the planet’s health.
+Through a kinship with one’s community, we hope to inspire our students to work toward social justice and reduce health care disparities.
+Through our educational materials, community giving, scholarships, and partnerships, we champion social justice, women’s rights, LGBTQ+ rights, anti-racism, equity, and measures and practices that promote planetary health.
 Our nonprofit partners in the field of food and medicine justice award scholarships that we donate to people who work in communities organizing for collective liberation.
-We also offer 200 need-based diversity scholarships annually.
-Please read our Diversity, Equity, Inclusion, and Anti-Racism Statement to learn about where we are and where we’re heading.

 Work-Life Balance

 We don’t f*#$ around when it comes to self-care, rest, or rejuvenation.
-We are a small, tight-knit team and we want our employees to happily stay with us until they retire (or their dreams call them elsewhere).
-We promote wholeness through careful planning (to spread the load and minimize tight deadlines) and by offering six weeks of paid vacation/sick leave, plus paid parental leave, a health care stipend, and a green 401-K. We invest in each team member’s professional development and require annual diversity, equity, and anti-racism training.
-We also contribute to our employee’s financial wellbeing by offering above-average salaries and profit-sharing bonuses.
-Our leadership team understands, exemplifies, and prioritizes flexibility in balancing work with the care of our families and our emotional and physical health.
+We promote wholeness for our employees through careful planning (to spread the load and minimize tight deadlines) and by offering six weeks of paid vacation/sick leave, plus paid parental leave, a health care stipend, and a retirement stipend.
+We invest in each team member’s professional development.
+We also contribute to our employees’ financial well-being by offering above-average salaries and profit-sharing bonuses.

 Communication

 We practice clear, direct, and compassionate communication with each other and the public.
-Our sweet spot is the intersection between kindness and radical honesty.
 We err on the side of overcommunication to reduce misunderstandings and increase team cohesion.
-Our leadership team is open to feedback and gives regular employee reviews with meaningful feedback.
-We are all in this to grow personally and professionally, and to do this we foster humility, vulnerability, and compassionate active listening.
-We acknowledge that our decision making is stronger and more informed by listening to diverse perspectives, not just the voices of those in power.
-We aim to cultivate a culture where it is OK for everyone (not just those in power) to question assumptions, goals, methods, and perspectives and for others to listen with humility, vulnerability, and openness.
+We are all in this to grow personally and professionally, and to do this, we foster humility, vulnerability, and compassionate active listening.

 Silliness, Beauty, and Personality Keep Things Lively